Learning how to hang drywall in a bathroom doorway is easy.

 Snap the drywall and score the other side.

-On the top of the drywall, I measured over 33″ and made a pencil mark.
+On the top of the drywall, we measured over 33″ and made a pencil mark.

-And on the bottom of the drywall, I measured over 32 3/4″ and made a pencil mark.
+And on the bottom of the drywall, we measured over 32 3/4″ and made a pencil mark.

 Place your t-square on the chalk line and cut the drywall with a utility knife.